Improving the tolerance of microbes to membrane-active solvents

 Croda create, make and sell speciality chemicals that deliver real benefits across a range of sectors including health, personal and crop care, as well as lubricants and coatings.

 Professors Kell and Scrutton applied for a CBMNet Proof-of-Concept award with Croda to acquire preliminary data that could be built on in future funded projects.
 The project made use of the ‘SpeedyGenes’ plus ‘GeneGenie’ synthetic biology methods to investigate the effect of a particular transcription factor that was considered likely to affect the solvent tolerance of the host microbe to terpenes and terpenoids.

 In just three months, four rounds of directed evolution using the University of Manchester synthetic biology methods were achieved.
 This resulted in strains that were 6-8-fold more tolerant of a range of terpenes and terpenoids.
 This demonstrated that the approach taken was indeed valid, and that the target protein is both a novel target and an excellent choice for improvement by directed evolution using synthetic biology methods.

 The project sequenced the new variants in approximately 20 of the best performing strains.
 The numbers are too small to draw precise conclusions about the nature of the sequence-activity landscape, although the appearance of a proline at a particular residue did seem to be a statistically frequent occurrence.

-Kell and Scrutton are now seeking further larger funding to improve further the solvent tolerance of these strains, by exploring the entire sequence space of our target protein.
+Professors Kell and Scrutton are now seeking further larger funding to improve further the solvent tolerance of these strains, by exploring the entire sequence space of their target protein.
 This will use an updated and more efficient variant of ‘SpeedyGenes’ (paper under review).